How COVID-19 Affected the US Economy: Statistics & Facts

-The COVID-19 pandemic is much more than a public health crisis.
+The COVID-19 pandemic was much more than a public health crisis.
 As the virus migrated from China and began to spread to every country in the world, it had a far greater impact on the economy than mortality rates.

 In the US, the pandemic paved the way for an unprecedented recession that threw tens of millions out of work while eroding incomes, benefits, and corporate profits.
 The long-term economic consequences of this crisis are yet to be revealed, but it's clear that this is the greatest economic shock since the Great Depression.
-So how has COVID affected the economy, and what’s on the horizon?

-Key Stats for 2024 - Editor’s Choice
+Key Statistics to Consider - Editor’s Choice

 In Q2 of 2020, real gross domestic product declined at an annual rate of 32.9%.